 Diggerland has a number of special events you can find on the calendar, for example:

-–Diggerland has special abilities nights – the most recent one was on June 5 and the next isn’t yet announced.
+–Diggerland has special abilities nights.
 But you can read more about Diggerland special abilities night here.

 If you go:

-Where: 100 Pinedge Drive, West Berlin NJ in Camden county (close to Sahara Sam’s, owned by the same company)
+Where: 100 Pinedge Drive, West Berlin NJ in Camden county (close to Sahara Sam’s)

-When: Diggerland opens daily for the season starting June 13 (more recently it was just weekends).
+When: Diggerland opens daily for the season starting in June (more recently it was just weekends).
 Generally it’s open 10-7, but check times before you go.

 Tickets: It’s cheaper to buy your tickets ahead of time: $29.95.
 Walk-ups are $34.95.
 If you come after 2 p.m., you’ll save a few dollars as well, both walk-up and buy ahead.
 They have annual passes which are about the cost of 1.5-2 admissions, so if you plan to go twice, it’s worth it.